 At the top of the mountain there were so many people clapping and cheering, but I really did feel that if the race had ended at this point I would have been very happy for it to end there.

 The ride went on, the temperature picked up, and it got hotter and hotter.
 But this is where a Sportif in the United Kingdom and one in France differ.
-The spectators are amazing, and you will find people getting bottles of river water to throw over your back, non-official drink stations with lines of people hanging out ice cold water, and kids singing and dancing with big clapping hands.
+The spectators are amazing, and you will find people getting bottles of river water to throw over your back, non-official drink stations with lines of people handing out ice cold water, and kids singing and dancing with big clapping hands.

 The last 10 km of this ride was the toughest riding I have ever done.
 The temperature, the tired legs, and the pure amount of altitude covered.
 But it levels off for the last few kilometres and it was great to have a sprint finish.
 Through the finish line there are people there to hand out medals, give you your finish T-shirt, and then it’s time for the pasta party.